MarvNC/discord-reddit-feed-bot/README.md

 # discord-reddit-feed-bot [![Build Status](https://travis-ci.org/zikeji/discord-reddit-feed-bot.svg?branch=master)](https://travis-ci.org/zikeji/discord-reddit-feed-bot)

-Edited by marv for use on glitch.com, and updated some stuff that needed updating.
+Forked by marv for use on glitch.com, and updated some stuff that needed updating.
 Also, made it embed the images instead of thumbnails for all posts as I wanted to output images to discord.

 **Table of Contents**